friggstad/grade-summarizer-403/README.md

 # CMPUT 303/403 Grade Summarizer

-Produces a grade summary for your progress so far.
+Produces an unofficial grade summary for your progress so far.

 Developed by Ian DeHaan and Zac Friggstad.